kijanawoodard/Blog/src/Blog.Web/Content/posts/vessel-modules.markdown

+---
+title: Vessel Modules
+published: November 01, 2013
+tags:
+---

-﻿After implementing [Vessel], I was curious what it would be like to add a module system.
+After implementing [Vessel], I was curious what it would be like to add a module system.
 To do this, I added a [RegisterModules] method that scans for classes implementing `IModule` and executes them.

 Doing this allows us to [define our mediator functionality in context][use module].
 I like this because it allows us to add new features without having to modify a central registry.